 As of this writing, Dr. Gardner is reviewing the status of the proposed Existential intelligence that was introduced his in 1999 book, Intelligence Reframed.
-For a brief description, click here.
+Click here for a description, Existential.

 The eight criteria used to identify the multiple intelligences.
 For more information click here.

 The following descriptions summarize key features of the multiple intelligences and the subscales on The MIDAS profile.

 To be sensitive to pitch, rhythm, timbre and tone.
 To recognize, create and reproduce music by using an instrument or voice.
 Active listening and a strong connection between music and emotions.

 Vocal Ability: a good voice for singing in tune and in harmony

 Instrumental Skill: skill and experience in playing a musical instrument

 Composer: makes up songs or poetry and has tunes on her mind

 Appreciation: actively enjoys listening to music of some kind